About German PhD

 The programme builds on an extensive network of existing institutional links, joint teaching experience, emerging research collaborations, and collaborative graduate programmes between King's and the Humboldt.
-Current research projects include studies on Queer Theory, the Modernist Novel, and multilingual German literature.
+Current and recent research projects include studies on Queer Theory, the Modernist Novel, female sexuality in medieval writing, and multilingual German literature.

 This well-established tri-national PhD programme leads to the award of a Joint PhD.
 It provides candidates with the opportunity to divide their PhD study between two prestigious universities, and to access resources at partner institutions including the German Literature Archive in Marbach and the Institute for the History of Medicine of the Robert Bosch Foundation.
 Recent and current research projects include the internationalization of satire in Early Modern texts; history, translation and poetics in early 20th-century texts; the international reception of contemporary German bestsellers; the global dissemination of theories of totalitarianism; existentialism in postwar German literature; and the role of journals in the dissemination of poetics.

 Free language tuition at King's